specklesystems/speckle-docs-OLD/user/manager.md

 ## Adding Accounts

-### From Manager
+### From Speckle Manager

-Once you have downloaded the Manager, you'll be able to easily add an account.
+Once you have downloaded the Speckle Manager, you'll be able to easily add an account.
 All you need to do is head to the "Accounts" menu, click the "Add Account" button, and provide your server URL.
-This will open a browser window where you can log in or register an account on that server and authorise the Manager.
+This will open a browser window where you can log in or register an account on that server and authorise the Speckle  Manager.

 ![manager-add-accounts](https://user-images.githubusercontent.com/7717434/106609140-2c07ba80-655d-11eb-9728-d59b850ac9a2.gif)